rafibayer/rafibayer.github.io/_posts/2022-11-02-brainfrick.md

         if output.len() >= 3 {
             // ex: "[-]" -> Clear
             if let [Loop, Alt(-1), End] = output[output.len() - 3..] {
-                remove_n(&mut output, 3);
+                // if we find the sequence, replace it with 'Clear' remove_n(&mut output, 3);
                 output.push(Clear);
             };